claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

     ```
     git clone https://github.com/claudia-bianchini/Project-Bianchini-Agroclimatology.git
     ```
-4. A Folder called [Project-Bianchini-Agroclimatology] will be downloaded in the selected directory.
+4. A Folder called *Project-Bianchini-Agroclimatology* will be downloaded in the selected directory.
 Enter in the folder.
 5. Ensure all required dependencies are installed by running the following command:
     ```
     pip install -r requirements.txt
     ```

 #### 2.4 Configuration
-Once installed, configure [Project-Bianchini-Agroclimatology]:
+Once installed, configure *Project-Bianchini-Agroclimatology*:

 1. Open the `config.txt` file in the downloaded folder.
 2. Delete the existing content.
 3. Provide the local paths for the browser driver and binary as described in Section 2.2.

 #### 2.5 Usage
-Follow these steps to use [Project-Bianchini-Agroclimatology]:
+Follow these steps to use *Project-Bianchini-Agroclimatology*:

 ##### Step 1: Initialization
 - Open the Terminal.
 - Launch the terminal on your system.
-- Navigate to the directory where [Project-Bianchini-Agroclimatology] is installed:
+- Navigate to the directory where *Project-Bianchini-Agroclimatology* is installed:
-    ```
-    cd /path/to/your/project
-    ```

 ##### Step 2: Run the Application
 - Execute the Main Script: